Skip to main content

 Jindungo com Limão

-Hot pepper sauce with lemon juice, a tangy and spicy condiment served at most Angolan tables.
+Hot pepper sauce sharpened with lemon juice, tangy and fierce.
+It sits on most Angolan tables.

 Arroz de Feijão